andrechristikan/ack-nestjs-boilerplate/README.md

 ## BullMQ Board

+> This available with docker installation

 You can check and monitor your queue.
-Url `localhost:3001`
+Url `localhost:3010`

+### User
+ - email: `admin`
+ - password: `admin123`

+## Redis Client Web Base

+> This available with docker installation

+You can check redis data using `redis-commander`.
+Url `localhost:3011`

+## MongoDB Client Web Base

+> This available with docker installation

+You can check mongodb data using `mongo-express`.
+Url `localhost:3012`

 ### User
  - email: `admin`
  - password: `admin123`

 ## License